dominiquemiller/blog-api/README.md

-# Blog API
+# CMS / Blog API
-I have been interested in building a front-end agnostic blogging platform.
-Which lead me to the API as the logical choice!
-I also want the API to be extendable via plugins.

-Should you want to fork or contribute to this project please feel free.
+Experimental CMS framework that is front-end agnostic and extendable via plugins.
+This is in the very early stages and as such is NOT useable yet.
+Questions / Ideas or contributions are welcome.

 To get started:
-  Make sure you have npm, node and typescript installed on your machine.
+  Make sure you have [node / npm](https://nodejs.org/en/), [typescript](https://www.typescriptlang.org) and [nodemon](https://nodemon.io/) installed on your machine.

   From your terminal run
   ```
   npm install or yarn install